buckett/tomcat-user-valve/readme.md

 ================

 A quick tomcat valve which sets a remote user on a request based on a user's entry in a form.
+It works on Tomcat 5/6.

 Installation
 ------------

-Drop the jar file into the lib folder at the toplevel of the Tomcat distribution.
+Drop the jar file into the server/lib folder at the toplevel of the Tomcat distribution.
+As it needs to be in the same classloader as org.apache.catalina.valves.ValveBase which is normally in catalina.jar

 Configuration
 -------------